Blockdaemon/demo-buildervault-wallettransact/README.md

 ```shell
 go run 1-create-wallet/main.go
 ```
+  - note the new Ethereum Wallet public key (to be used for future signing)
   - note the new Ethereum Wallet address and fund it with Sepolia ETH https://sepolia-faucet.pk910.de
   - note the Builder Vault Master Key ID (to be used for future signing)